 Home » Debra Mackey, 20: Last Seen At NYE Party With Her Family In 1982

-It was in 2016 when this case was officially reopened by the Lubbock Police Department in Texas.
-It was suggested by Lt.
-Ray Mendoza that investigators weren’t sure if Debra Mackey simply walked away from her life and changed her name, but with over three decades passed since she went missing, authorities concluded that they believe she “met with foul play.”
+It was in 2016 when the Lubbock Police Department in Texas officially reopened this case.
+Lt.
+Ray Mendoza suggested that investigators weren’t sure if Debra Mackey simply walked away from her life and changed her name, but with over three decades passed since she went missing, authorities concluded that they believe she “met with foul play.”

 “That’s a part of my life that will never go away, until we find out whatever, ever happened to her,” said Mary at the time.
 “Never saw her again, never knew what happened to her… We remember, she came and she had on a brown coat.
 She came in and something crazy happened.
 She left and we never saw her again.
 It’s killing us, each and every day a little bit by little bit, it’s taking some parts of us.”

 “Still hold onto that same little memory,” Mary added.
 “There’s no way in the world that she would’ve left and never came back.”

 Debra Mackey was described as a fun-loving young woman close to her family.
 Mary said she was a “happy-go-lucky person” and begged the public to come forward with any bit of information to help the family learn what may have happened to her cousin.

 “Somebody knows something to help us out and that’s all we want, is some closure,” Mary said.
 “That’s a part of a book, in our life, we would just like to close.
 We can’t close it, because we don’t know what happened to her.”
 While crying, she pleaded, “Anybody, please help us.
 Let us know if y’all know anything about her.
 Please let us know.”